Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 Pregnancy and Medications

-Some drugs are not safe to take during pregnancy.
-Even drugs prescribed to you by your health care provider before you became pregnant might be harmful to both you and the growing fetus during pregnancy.
-Make sure all of your health care providers know you are pregnant, and never take any drugs during pregnancy unless they tell you to.
+Some drugs are absolutely not safe to take during pregnancy.
+Even drugs prescribed to you by your health care provider before you became pregnant might be harmful so make sure your health care providers know that you are pregnant and never take any drugs during pregnancy unless the medicines are given the ok by your health care provider.

 The FDA system ranks drugs as: